GregAC/opentitan/hw/ip/otbn/doc/_index.md

 In this case, the read is ordered before the write.
 Providing the stack has at least one element, this is allowed, even if the stack is full.

+### Random Numbers

+OTBN is connected to the [EDN]({{< relref "hw/ip/edn/doc" >}}) which can provide random numbers via the `RND` and `URND` CSRs and WSRs.

+`RND` provides bits taken directly from the EDN.
+As an EDN request can take time `RND` is backed by a single-entry cache containing the result of the most recent EDN request.
+A read from `RND` empties this cache.
+A prefetch into the cache, which can be used to hide the EDN latency, is triggered on any write to the `RND_PREFETCH` CSR.
+If the cache is empty when a read from `RND` occurs a EDN request will be made if one isn't in progress already (due to the prefetch).
+OTBN will stall until the request provides bits.
+Both the `RND` CSR and WSR take their bits from the same cache, `RND` CSR reads simply discard the other 192 bits on a read.

+`URND` provides bits from an LFSR, reads from it never stall.
+The `URND` LFSR is seeded once from the EDN when OTBN starts execution.
+Each new execution of OTBN will reseed the `URND` LFSR.
+The LFSR state is advanced every cycle when OTBN is active.

 ### Control and Status Registers (CSRs)

 Control and Status Registers (CSRs) are 32b wide registers used for "special" purposes, as detailed in their description;